 Best Tactical Axe Conclusion

-So, which one of these 4 tactical tomahawks are the best?
-Well, it depends on your needs so I made two groups: for foot soldiers and for mobile soldiers.
-If you are going to be rucking it for day after day, you would want the lightest tool you can get and the American Tomahawk VTAC Lagana would be it.
-If you are a mobile soldier who rides around on something besides your feet, I would go with the Condor tomahawk.
-However, if I’m just a backpacker who wants to show off a cool toy, I’ll get the SOG Fast Hawk.
-For $25, you can’t beat it.
+So, which one of these 10 tactical tomahawks are the best?
+Well, as you might expect, it depends on your needs so I made two groups: for foot soldiers and for mobile soldiers.
+If you are going to be rucking it for day after day, you would want the lightest tool you can get and the SOG Tactical would be it.
+If you are a mobile soldier who rides around on something besides your feet, I would go with the Timahawk.
+However, if I’m just a backpacker who wants to show off a cool toy, I’ll get the Browning Shock N Awesome.

 Do you have one of these tactical tomahawks at home?
 How do you like it?
 Or, do you WISH you have one?
 Tell us in the comment box below.
 We love hearing comments from readers.
 Tactical tomahawks are often paired with survival knives and pocket knives.